top of page

 • Continue along this gravel path as it curves to the right and meets the main footpath.
 Go through the open gate.
 You will pass to the right of a grove of established date palms called Gan Rachel.
 This date grove was dedicated in 1933 to the memory of Rachel, Israel’s national poetess.
 The stone memorial is at the far end of the grove.

-Rachel Bluwstein (1890-1931) is considered to be the founding mother of Hebrew poetry, a field until then only occupied by men.
+Rachel Bluwstein (1890-1931) is considered to be the founding mother of Israeli poetry, a field until then only occupied by men.
 She was known simply as Rachel or Rachel the Poetess.
 She trained here for a while in agriculture.
 She also worked in Degania, but was asked to leave because of the tuberculosis she contracted while in Europe.
 She is buried in the Kinneret Cemetery.
-This cemetery has become very well-known because of these two women and influential figures in the Labor Zionist Movement who are buried here.
-It is still used by Kibbutz Kinneret.

 • Opposite the memorial stone to Rachel turn right towards the main road and go through the open grey gate.
 At the main road turn left and continue the short distance along the shoulder until you see the entrance to Kinneret Cemetery on the other side of the road.
-Cross the road with care and cross at the curve in the road from where you see traffic coming from both directions.
+Cross the road with care and cross at the curve in the road from where you can see traffic coming from both directions.

 • From the cemetery entrance, go straight ahead to the graves of Rachel and Naomi Shemer; they are close to each other and overlook the lake.
-There is a recording about Naomi Shemer in Hebrew and also a recording of one of her songs.
-Note the beautiful view of the lakeshore and lake.

 • Go up the hill to the monument to Theodor Herzl.